Download this detailed guide to Luminate Online and access the valuable information on the go.

 What to know: Data migration is not a job just anyone can take on.
 Your organization can seek help from Blackbaud, but for the most comprehensive guidance, find a nonprofit technology consulting firm who can walk you through every step and set you up for total success with your new Luminate Online platform.

-There's no point in migrating data that's out of date or inaccurate, so before you embark on the data migration process, take some time to examine your data set and prepare it for transfer.
+There's no point in migrating data that's out of date or inaccurate, so before you embark on the data migration process, take some time to examine the data within your CRM and prepare it for transfer.

-Here are the most important targets to watch out for when doing a deep-clean of your constituent data:
+Here are the most important red flags to watch out for when doing a deep-clean of your constituent data:

 - Duplicate profiles.
 Most CRMs have measures in place to flag duplicate information, but it never hurts to double check!
 Duplicate profiles can lead to misplaced information, repeat communications, and general confusion, so you should consolidate any lingering twin profiles.